gatoWololo/PersonalWebsite/content/blog/cargo_patch.md

 Attempting to patch in the root manifest file led to two incompatible versions of `rr_channel` being used.
 Why was this happening?
 Notice the git URL for `crate_b/Cargo.toml` accidentally has extra `/`!
 So `rr_channel` was only getting patched in the first instance!
 Using the `cargo tree` command proved invaluable for finding the offending crate's manifest.

 ### Conclusion
 Patching is a powerful and very useful mechanism.
 Beware of the many sharp edges.
-I believe Cargo is extremely well designed, but dependency management is complicated and Cargo must handle many cases.
+I believe Cargo is extremely well designed, but dependency management is complicated as Cargo must handle many use cases.

-#### Footnotes
+### Footnotes
-[^1] One common feedback about the Rust ecosystem is the lack of intermediate and advanced documentation and blogs.
+[^1]: One common feedback about the Rust ecosystem is the lack of intermediate and advanced documentation and blogs.
 I have several half-finished blogs because they were ambitious, so this blog will assume familiarity with `Cargo`, `Cargo.toml`, and `Cargo.lock`.
 And roughly, how Rust deals with dependencies.
 In the future I may come back and do a `Cargo.toml` and `Cargo.lock` in depth blog.

-[^2] [crates.io](https://crates.io/) is Rust's offical crate repository.
+[^2]: [crates.io](https://crates.io/) is Rust's official crate repository.
 By default all crate dependencies are downloaded from here on `cargo build`.

-[^3] [Here](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html) is the official Cargo Book documentation on `[patch]`.
+[^3]: [Here](https://doc.rust-lang.org/cargo/reference/overriding-dependencies.html) is the official Cargo Book documentation on `[patch]`.

-[^4] While Cargo replace is not technically deprecated.
+[^4]: While Cargo replace is not technically deprecated.
 The [docs](https://doc.rust-lang.org/edition-guide/rust-2018/cargo-and-crates-io/replacing-dependencies-with-patch.html) state "while we don't intend to deprecate or remove [replace], you should prefer [patch] in all circumstances".
 So we should always use Cargo patch.

-[^5] There is nothing stopping us from leaving the `[patch]` permanently, but it does not seem to be good practice.
+[^5]: There is nothing stopping us from leaving the `[patch]` permanently, but it does not seem to be good practice.

-[^6] The structure of the `~/.cargo/` directory is unclear to me.
+[^6]: The structure of the `~/.cargo/` directory is unclear to me.
 So I omit attempting to explain finding this path.

+### Comments
+Please leave comments below.
+You can also leave comments directly in the relevant [Github Issue](https://github.com/gatoWololo/PersonalWebsite/issues) and it will show up below.